Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-You may not receive a letter with authorization information Quite expensive prices
+- You may not receive a letter with authorization information;
+- Quite expensive prices;
-Room rental from 15 minutes
+- Room rental from 15 minutes;
-Long-term rental from 1 day
+- Long-term rental from 1 day;

 ## sms-area